 PROCESS UMALUSI RESPONSIBILITY ADMINISTRATIVE PROCESSES INVOLVED

-of evidence.
+of evidence .
 This relates to

 verification of evidence

 submitted by the applicant as

 part of their self-evaluation

 submission.
 It includes

 verification of staff

 qualifications and SACE

 registration, and

 implementation of Site Based

 Assessment; as well as the

 effectiveness of teaching and

 learning; and

 c.
 Site inspection of premises and

-facilities.
+facilities .
 This activity is

 intended for the evaluation

 team to verify the extent to

 which the school's premises

 and facilities comply with

 health and safety regulations

 and standards; and the extent

 to which the premises and

 facilities are conducive for

 safe, effective teaching and

 learning.

 Evaluators and subject

 specialists develop site

 verification reports, guided by

 an evaluation guideline, in

 making professional

 judgements.

 •

 Manager Unannounced Site Visits

 PROCESS UMALUSI RESPONSIBILITY ADMINISTRATIVE PROCESSES INVOLVED

 Assistant Manager Umalusi may send Umalusi officials

 Admin Assistants to conduct unannounced site

 Senior Manager visits as and when required.
 The

 officials must have letters granting

 them authorisation to conduct the

 site visits.

 E&V Manager and Evidence submitted after a site visit

 Assistant Managers a.
 Evidence submitted

 subsequent to a site visit will

 only be considered up to the

 sitting of the Accreditation

 Committee of Council if it does

 not require on-site verification;

+·

 b.
 Evidence received after the

 start of the ACC sitting, or after

 the site visit and before the

 ACC sitting but requires on-site

 verification, will not be taken

 into account at that sitting, but

 may be considered at

 subsequent submissions should

 the school be granted an

 outcome of provisional

 accreditation or a window

 period to improve.
 Should a

 school be granted the

 outcome of no accreditation,

 they can either appeal the

 decision or reapply for

 accreditation.

 6. Consolidated Manager Desktop and site visit reports

-PROCESS UMALUSI RESPONSIBILITY ADMINISTRATIVE PROCESSES INVOLVED Accreditation reports Assistant Managers Report Writers are consolidated into one consolidated accreditation report with a recommendation on the outcome of the application for accreditation, based on the minimum indicators for accreditation decisions.
-The designated report writer develops the consolidated accreditation report.
-The sub-unit Manager ( The sub-unit Manager / Assistant Manager moderates / quality assures the consolidated accreditation report and approves / rejects the recommendation; Approved reports are submitted to the Accreditation and Co-ordination sub-unit for quality assurance; Unapproved reports are returned to the designated report writer / assistant manager for reworking.
-7. Submission of the consolidated report with Evaluation and Verification Manager The sub-unit Manager / Assistant Managers ensure that the following electronic documents recommendations to the Accreditation and Assistant Manager Accreditation and are available:Desktop evaluation reports Co-ordination Sub- unit and Co-ordination sub- unit staff Site verification reportsConsolidated accreditation
+PROCESS UMALUSI RESPONSIBILITY ADMINISTRATIVE PROCESSES INVOLVED

+Accreditation reports Assistant Managers are consolidated into one

+Report Writers consolidated accreditation

+report with a recommendation

+on the outcome of the

+application for accreditation,

+based on the minimum

+indicators for accreditation

+decisions.

+The designated report writer

+develops the consolidated

+accreditation report.

+■ The sub-unit Manager /

+Assistant Manager moderates

+/ quality assures the

+consolidated accreditation

+report and approves / rejects

+the recommendation;

+Approved reports are

+submitted to the Accreditation

+and Co-ordination sub-unit for

+quality assurance;

+Unapproved reports are

+returned to the designated

+report writer / assistant

+manager for reworking.

+7. Submission of the Evaluation and ■ The sub-unit Manager / Assistant

+consolidated report Verification Managers ensure that the

+with Manager following electronic documents

+recommendations to Assistant Manager are available:

+the Accreditation and Accreditation and Desktop evaluation reports

+Co-ordination Sub- Co-ordination sub- Site verification reports

+unit and unit staff Consolidated accreditation